argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

 ##  $ No.show       : Factor w/ 2 levels "No","Yes": 1 1 1 1 1 1 2 2 1 1 ...
 ~~~

-Next are some variables that might require a short explanation:
+Some of them might require a short explanation:

 * **ScheduledDay**: The day the appointment was scheduled.
 * **AppointmentDay**: The day of the appointment.